 Drinking water sources (both for tap water and bottled water) include surface waters (streams, lakes) and ground waters (wells, springs).
 As water travels over the land's surface or through the ground, it dissolves naturally-occurring minerals.
-It can also pick up substances from animal and human activity.
-Some of these substances are contaminants and can be harmful while others, such as iron and sulfur, are not.
+It can also pick up contaminants from animal and human activity.
+Some of these contaminants can be harmful while others, such as iron and sulfur, are not.
 Public water systems treat water to remove harmful contaminants.